OMAHA, Neb. — It may seem unimaginable, now and perhaps forever, but Vanderbilt did win Wednesday to keep its season alive.

 There were two more runs in the sixth to get the Dores in position to hope.
 Then came the ninth inning.

 “It was just a moment.
 I don’t typically talk to them during the course of the game,” Corbin said.
 “I went out to the mound to change pitchers and I didn’t think the eyes looked good.
 And when I came back in, (Vanderbilt pitching coach Scott Brown) said the same thing.
 So just didn’t want to go down — if we were going to lose, we’re going to lose playing aggressively and I just didn’t think we were.
 It was more of a challenge than anything else.

 “Rare moment because, first of all, I don’t like doing that.
 And, second of all, it’s their game.
 It’s theirs to win or lose and you don’t ever want to interfere.
 But at the same time I didn’t feel like they were playing like themselves and we needed to snap out of it.
 And I’m not saying that discussion had anything to do with what happened.
 But at that point we just needed to snap out of whatever fog we were in because we were not playing like ourselves.”

 Because Vanderbilt started to fight back in the fourth inning and continued to fight into the ninth, a little bit of Omaha magic was able to take place.

 Stanford reliever Brendan Beck, who came into the College World Series as the team’s No. 1 starter, was cruising.
-He struck out the side in the seventh, fanned two more and got a groundout in the eighth and then two quick outs in the ninth.
+He struck out the side in the seventh, fanned two more and got a groundout in the eighth and then recorded two quick outs in the ninth.

 Javier Vaz would not go quietly into the night.